2021 Late Model Rules

 20G- 12.
 5 SPINDLES AND HUBS

 A. One piece non-adjustable, heavy-duty magnetic steel aftermarket spindles with unaltered stock pin must be used.
-Both left and right spindles must be of the same make, design and offset.
+Both left and right spindles must be of the same make, design, height, inclination and offset.
 Bolt on steering arms are permitted and must be made of magnetic steel.

 C. Heavy duty, magnetic steel, tapered wheel bearings must be used.

 D. Wide Five or Grand National hubs are not permitted.
 A steel or aluminum aftermarket hub with GM configuration is permitted.

 E. Stock track width and offset must be maintained.
 Two standard steel wheel bearings, a wheel bearing seal, a torque nut and a standard nut locking mechanism are the only components permitted on each spindle/hub assembly.

 20G- 12.
 6 TRACK WIDTH – Maximum track width measured outside the tire bulge at wheel center height is 74-3/4 inches.
 Steel or aluminum spacers will be permitted to utilize the maximum allowable track width.
 Spacers, if used, must be the same thickness left and right, however, the front and rear do not have to match.